dwayn/aws-management-suite/README.md

 #### `ams snapshot create host`
 Create a snapshot of a specific volume that is on a host<br>
-PRE and POST are commands that will be run before and after the snapshot, and provide a means to ensure that data is in a consistent state before snapshotting and revert back to normal operation after snapshot has begun.
+PRE and POST are commands that will be run before and after the snapshot, and provide a means to ensure that data is in a consistent state before snapshotting and revert back to normal operation after snapshot has begun.<br>
+Description is written as metadata to the snapshot itself and will show up in the EC2 console.

-Required arguments: (host | instance), mount-point
+Required arguments: (--host | --instance), --mount-point

 Arguments: